subhashis-lanl/2020-04_Nyx-example/readme.md

     git submodule init
     git submodule update
 ```
-4. Check the settings in the `env.sh` file, to make sure they work with your account.
+4. Check the settings in the `pantheon_env.sh` file, to make sure they work with your account.
 5. Then, type `popper run`.
 The workflow will build and install all necessary software, run the application, post-process the results, and then report where a final Cinema database can be found.
 6. Problems? email `pantheon@lanl.gov`